 Contrary to common misconception, commercial banks create more money than central banks.
 They create money in the form of loans.
 This is known as fractional reserve banking.
 Here is a breakdown of the money supply creation process:

 The reserve requirement is the percentage of the deposits banks must keep in reserve.
 It affects the money multiplier due to the influence on the lending power of the commercial banks.
 A higher reserve ratio means that banks will hold more money.
-Hence, it reduces the money multiplier and vice versa.

-The money multiplier is calculated using a formula.
 The money multiplier calculation is based on the level of money supply in context.
 Here is the formula to calculate money multiplier using a basic formula

 Money Multiplier = 1 / Reserve Ratio